eshinhw/crazy-picasso/README.md

 # Crazy Picasso

 This repository is created by copying the code base from the private repository in [UTSCC09/crazy-picasso](https://github.com/UTSCC09/crazy-picasso).
-Crazy Picasso is our own final project of CSCC09 - Programming on the Web.
-This was NOT a guided project and we were responsible for designing the concept of the web app, choosing technologies and deploying the app in the end.
+Crazy Picasso is our own final project of CSCC09 - Programming on the Web, and it was NOT a guided project.
+We were responsible for designing the concept of the web app, choosing technologies and deploying the app in the end.

 ## Team members